 Email deliverability rules are changing

-Google and Yahoo are announcing major changes to their email policies, aimed at combating spam and in particular email domain authentication.
-These changes are due to take effect from February 1, 2024 for Gmail accounts and from the first quarter of 2024 for Yahoo accounts.
-The main changes are as follows, and will apply to bulk emailers, defined as those sending more than 5,000 emails per day.
-Mind you, this news may seem light-hearted, but when ISPs decide to change the rules, it's best to follow them...
+Google and Yahoo are announcing significant changes to their email policies, aimed at combating spam, particularly concerning email domain authentication.
+These modifications are set to take effect starting February 1, 2024, for Gmail accounts and in the first quarter of 2024 for Yahoo accounts.
+The main changes are as follows and will apply to bulk email senders, defined as those sending more than 5,000 emails per day.
+Be aware, this news might seem minor, but when ISPs decide to change the rules, it's best to follow them...
+These rules are valid for both individual and mass, automated sends via API and for manual shipments on web interface.

 DKIM, SPF & DMARC required for domain authentication

-Messages must contain all valid email settings: SPF, DKIM and DMARC.
+Messages sent to your account must have all valid email settings: SPF, DKIM and DMARC.
 DMARC can be set to the least restrictive policy (none), making it possible to monitor shipments without blocking those that fail authentication.
 Although the current obligation only applies to senders sending more than 5,000 emails per daywe strongly recommend that you SPF, DKIM and DMARC, whatever your shipment volume.

-These protocols reinforce confidence of receiving servers by proving that your messages have been sent from authorized sources, thereby limiting the risk of phishing and identity theft and classification spam.
+These protocols reinforce server trust SMTP of reception and email authentication by proving that your messages are indeed sent from authorized sources, which limits the risks of phishing and identity theft and classification spam.
 Their implementation improves your email deliverabilityprotects your sender reputationand allows you to track fraud attempts via DMARC reports.

 What's more, with the rise of intelligent spam filters and the increasing demands of services such as Gmail, Outlook and Yahoo, 100% compliance is becoming essential to ensure that your emails reach your recipients' inboxes.